Chaplain & Spiritual Wellbeing Coordinator

 Baptcare is a purpose driven organisation focused on delivering the best of care to people of all ages, cultures, beliefs and circumstances.
 Through our social enterprise model, we deliver better outcomes for more than 13,000 people in our community, combining the best commercial practice with a social heart.

 Baptcare has more than 3,000 dedicated staff across Victoria, South Australia and Tasmania to deliver the best of care to people in Residential Aged Care, Retirement Living, In Home Care, Family and Children Services, Affordable Housing and Disability Services.

 About the role:

-Baptcare has a professional spiritual care team of over 25 Chaplains / Spiritual Care & Wellbeing Coordinators and over 70 trained pastoral care volunteers working in all service areas.
-Baptcare has recently welcomed three new residential aged care communities into its family located in Morwell (Heritage Manor 0.6FTE), Drouin (Amberly 0.6FTE) and Warragul (Abbey Gardens 0.8FTE).
-We are looking for experienced, articulate and competent Chaplains/Spiritual Care Professionals to work as part of the staff teams these sites from July 2019.
+Baptcare has a professional spiritual care team of 28 Chaplains / Spiritual Care & Wellbeing Coordinators and over 70 trained pastoral care volunteers working in residential and in home services.
+Baptcare will shortly be opening a new purpose built residential aged care community called Wattle Grove in Lalor, Vic.
+We are looking for an experienced, articulate and competent Chaplain/Spiritual Care Professional to work as part of the staff team these sites from July 2019.
 Tasks include:

 - Initial and subsequent appraisals of the religious, pastoral and spiritual wellbeing of a person and/or family.